PineApple1997/MovTub-Microservices/README.md

 - Spring Boot
 - Spring Cloud
 - Eureka
+- Spring Data JPA
+- MySQL
 - Vue.js

+This application will use:
+- Docker, to create, deploy and run

 ## Application Architecture
 This application is build based on the microservices architecture.
 There are three microservices now.